scottgallant/xaprb-src/content/blog/2015/06/05/maximize-productivity-in-three-easy-steps.md

 > you are and be kind to yourself and others.
 This helps to get reach the peace
 > of mind a good nights sleep requires.

+> [Edit: here's a comment from Rob Young on Facebook that I just had to share
+> here.
+"The only thing I would add to the first tip is to at least
+> attempt to forgive others as well.
+It may take time, but I try to let others'
+> transgressions go as soon as my heart/mind will allow.
+And always be kind to
+> all in all ways."
+Thanks, Rob -- these are such wise words.]

 With that in mind, here are the three simple steps that have made a world of difference for me.